gsi-lab/easyGSA/README.md

 # easyGSA
-Efficient global sensitivity analysis using machine learning models
+Efficient global sensitivity analysis using mechanistic or machine learning models.

 A MATLAB-based tool implementing the framework developed for performing efficient variance decomposition-based Sobol sensitivity analysis in the following paper.